 Getting your results

-If you are the first person in your family to have a genetics test, it can take time to get your results – around two or three months, or sometimes longer.
-It’s a complicated test and the scientist need to search for all the genes that could be causing a problem, so it can take time to find the gene or parts of the gene involved.
+If you are the first person in your family to have a genetic test, it can take some time to get your results – around two or three months or sometimes longer.
+It’s a complicated test and the scientists need to search for all the possible genes that could be causing a problem, so it can take time to find the gene or parts of the gene involved.

 Sometimes a faulty gene can’t be found.
-With FH, genetic testing can find a faulty gene in about three out of every four people.
+Genetic testing can find a faulty gene in about three out of every four people with FH.